If you’re reading this, the chances are you already know if you like Final Fantasy X or not.

-If you are reading this review the chances are you already know if you like Final Fantasy X or not.
-And if you don’t there are plenty of reviews of the original game out there so you don’t need me to tell you if Final Fantasy X HD is for you.
-But you might be interested in hearing about how the game stacks up a decade on in this HD remaster.
+If you don’t there are plenty of reviews of the original game out there – so you don’t need me to tell you if Final Fantasy X HD is for you.
+But you might be interested in hearing about how the game holds up a decade on in this HD remaster.

 Final Fantasy X provided one of many firsts for the series; it marked the start of a shift in the series away from pre-rendered backgrounds and text-box chatter towards full-3D and voice acting.
 Players were awed back then that the story was fully voiced and that the camera swooped and panned, giving the game a filmic feel.
 But if that is all the game had going for it doesn’t that make FFX a hard sell in 2014?
 That’s what we thought coming into FFX HD.